bamason2/ttc066-module/docs/notes/Section_7.md

 *Figure 15:* Campbell/interference diagram showing interaction of system response and excitation source

-The first order response here just acts as a one to one mapping from engine speed units (RPM) to frequency (Hz).
-Eg 1000 revs per minute = 1000/60 = 16.67 revs (cycles) per second (Hz).
+The first order response here just acts as a one to one mapping from engine speed units (rpm) to frequency (Hz), e.g. 1000 rpm = 1000/60 = 16.67 revs (cycles) per second (Hz).
 The diagram shows how the vibrational modes e.g. surge and rattle relate to the excitation generated over the engine speed range.
 Where these intersect there will be resonance which may cause issues.

-The vibration gets transmitted through the driveline when each order passes through the relevant (rattle) resonance frequency.
-Note that damping within the system spreads the effect across frequencies, with peak vibration transmission at the crossover point.
+The vibration gets transmitted through the driveline when each order passes through the relevant resonance frequency, note that damping within the system spreads the effect across frequencies with peak vibration transmission at the crossover point.

 ## A Closer look at Driveline Model Components